umefy/go-web-app-template/README.md

 - Implement optimistic locking for concurrent update safety
 - Use database seeding for consistent development environments
 - Test optimistic locking behavior with concurrent operations
+- Configure logging appropriately for each environment (debug in dev, info in prod)
+- Enable source tracking in development for better debugging
+- Use database logging to monitor query performance and identify slow queries
+- Configure SQL parameter visibility based on security requirements